About filter controls

 Limits of filter controls

-A filter control can only include a single dimension.
+Filter controls can only include a single dimension.
 If you want to let your viewers filter by more than one dimension, you have several options:

 - Create multiple filter controls.
 Learn how to filter your filters.

 - Combine the dimension data you want to filter by in a calculated field in the data source.